tbh111/Vision-Aided-Navigation-System/README.md

 # Vision-Aided-Navigation-System
- A navigation system for UAV based on SIFT/SURF Features & CNN.(Not finished:cry:)
+ A navigation system for UAV based on SIFT/SURF Features & CNN.

 #### 1. System environment